Dear All,

 Dear Sunil,

 I beg to differ from our learned friend Kumar.
-No Law either prescribes the age of superannuation or prohibits the extension of services or reemployment of an employee after his retirement from the organization.
-These things are determined by the service regulations of the individual organization.
+No law either prescribes the age of superannuation or prohibits the extension of services or reemployment of an employee after his retirement from the organization.
+These matters are determined by the service regulations of the individual organization.

-Regarding gratuity under the Payment of Gratuity Act,1972, if the services of the employee are extended beyond the age of superannuation, or he is re-employed continuously without any break, gratuity can be paid whenever his services get terminated later.
-Else, the employer can permit the employee to go on retirement on attaining the age of superannuation and pay him gratuity and treat subsequent service as a new one and pay gratuity when the occasion arises fulfilling the conditions for payment.
+Regarding gratuity under the Payment of Gratuity Act, 1972, if the services of the employee are extended beyond the age of superannuation, or if he is re-employed continuously without any break, gratuity can be paid whenever his services are terminated later.
+Otherwise, the employer can allow the employee to retire upon reaching the age of superannuation, pay him gratuity, and consider subsequent service as a new one, paying gratuity when the conditions for payment are met.

-I think that in view of pension payment only the age limit for contribution to the EPF is restricted to 58 years of age.
+In my opinion, concerning pension payment, only the age limit for contribution to the EPF is restricted to 58 years of age.
 It does not prohibit employment beyond 58 years of age.

 From India, Salem

-Regarding provident Fund, what the law states is that if you employ an employee who is already a Provident fund pensioner and who had withdrawn the PF accumulations, you can consider him as excluded employee, whereas if he is coming from an establishment to which EPF & MP Act does not apply or a government service, he should be covered under the PF now in your establishment even if he is 58 or 60.
-He may be drawing government pension but not a PF Pension and who are excluded are the persons who have withdrawn the PF accumulations on attaining the age of 55 and or a PF pensioner.
-Therefore, please see under which category this person comes.
+Regarding the Provident Fund, the law states that if you employ an individual who is already a Provident Fund pensioner and has withdrawn the PF accumulations, you can consider them an excluded employee.
+However, if the individual is transitioning from an establishment not covered by the EPF & MP Act or from government service, they should be included in the PF coverage in your establishment, even if they are 58 or 60 years old.
+They may receive a government pension but not a PF Pension.
+Those excluded are individuals who have withdrawn PF accumulations upon reaching the age of 55 or are PF pensioners.
+Therefore, it is essential to determine the category this person falls under.

-However, an employee who has attained 58 years of age shall not be covered by Pension Fund.
-The employer's contribution of 12% should be paid to his Provident Fund without bifurcating the same as 8.33% to pension Fund and the remaining 3.67% to Provident Fund.
-The employer should also pay EDLI contribution at the prescribed rate of 0.5%
+An employee who has reached 58 years of age shall not be covered by the Pension Fund.
+The employer's contribution of 12% should be directed to the Provident Fund without splitting it as 8.33% to the pension Fund and the remaining 3.67% to the Provident Fund.
+Additionally, the employer must pay the EDLI contribution at the prescribed rate of 0.5%.

 Madhu T K